Welcome to the Earl’s Court Community Trust

 By Sean Buckley

-A bruising, moving, and surprising drama, this play explores education within the Youth Custody System and the transformative power of creative thought.
+Raw, moving, and unexpectedly uplifting, this gripping play shines a light on education within the Youth Custody System and asks: can creative thought truly change lives?

 Where it all began…